Honda EG6500CL (Discontinued)

 Features

-Accessory-wise, along with the previously mentioned features, the Honda EG6500CL is packaged with the standard documentation and an owner's manual (opens in a new tab), helping you start the device right away.
+Besides the features previously mentioned, accessory-wise, the Honda EG6500CL comes with the usual documentation and owner's manual (opens in a new tab) needed to get you promptly started.
 An official storage cover is available, as a separate purchase.

 DAVR Technology